UBCMOCCA/SymmetricRL/README.md

-<h1 align="center">On Learning Symmetric Locomotion</h1>
+# On Learning Symmetric Locomotion
-This repo contains the code-base for the paper.

 ## Installation